 12.2.2 Information on accessibility and compatibility features

-ICT support services shall provide information on the accessibility and compatibility features that are included in the product documentation.
+ICT support services shall provide information on the accessibility and compatibility features that are mentioned in the product documentation.

 NOTE: Accessibility and compatibility features include accessibility features that are built-in and accessibility features that provide compatibility with assistive technology.